AqwamCreates/DataPredict/docs/API/Models/BaseModel.md

 #### Parameters:

 * initializationMode: The mode for the matrices to be initialized.
-Available options are "Random", "RandomNormal", "He" and "Xavier".
+Available options are "Zero", "Random", "RandomNormal", "He" and "Xavier".

 ### getModelParameters()